alex-kinokon/revisions/README.md

 ## Algorithm

-This library implements a version of SVN’s [skip deltas](https://svn.apache.org/repos/asf/subversion/trunk/notes/skip-deltas) and uses [open-cvdiff](https://github.com/google/open-vcdiff) behind the scene to efficiently stores deltas.
+This library implements a version of SVN’s [skip deltas](https://svn.apache.org/repos/asf/subversion/trunk/notes/skip-deltas) and uses [open-cvdiff](https://github.com/google/open-vcdiff) in [wasm](https://github.com/i404788/vcdiff-wasm.git) behind the scene to efficiently stores deltas.
 This means `get` and `push` operations are O(_log_ N).
 However, common operations (like reverse sequential `get` and consecutive `push`) are heavily cached so the actual performance is better.

 ## Installation